Oracle connector#

 query(varchar) -> table#

-The query function allows you to query the underlying database directly.
+The query function lets you query the underlying database directly.
 It requires syntax native to Oracle, because the full query is pushed down and processed in Oracle.
-This can be useful for accessing native features which are not available in Trino or for improving query performance in situations where running a query natively may be faster.
+This can be useful for accessing native features which are not available in SEP or for improving query performance in situations where running a query natively may be faster.

 The native query passed to the underlying data source is required to return a table as a result set.
 Only the data source performs validation or security checks for these queries using its own configuration.
 Trino does not perform these tasks.
 Only use passthrough queries to read data.